 Proper Ramp Placement

 Proper placement of the ramps is essential for a safe and smooth loading process.
-Here’s how to place the ramps correctly:
+This helps ensure stability during the maneuvering process.

 - Alignment: Align the ramps with the trailer’s edge, ensuring they are positioned directly in front of the car’s tires.
 This alignment helps in keeping the car straight as it moves up the ramps.